-To date, with the exception the postponement of first human clinical trials for NB-02, the Company has not experienced any significant external changes in our business that would have a significant negative impact on our consolidated statements of operations or cash flows.
+To date, with the exception of the postponement of first human clinical trials for NB-02, the Company has not experienced any significant external changes in its business that would have a significant negative impact on its consolidated statements of operations or cash flows.

 Exclusive of the development of certain of the Company's proposed therapies, the severity of the impact of the COVID-19 pandemic on the Company's business will depend on a number of factors, including, but not limited to, the duration and severity of the pandemic and the extent and severity of the impact on the Company's service providers, suppliers, contract research organizations and the Company's clinical trials, all of which are uncertain and cannot be predicted.
+The economic effect of the COVID-19 pandemic combined with increased geopolitical uncertainty and rising inflation could result in a negative impact on the Company.
 As of the date of issuance of Company's financial statements, the extent to which the COVID-19 pandemic may in the future materially impact the Company's financial condition, liquidity or results of operations is uncertain.